Does Kratom Interact With Zolpidem (Ambien)?

 - High dose: (8-12g) — This can cause strong sedative effects and helps treat severe pain and anxiety.
 However, this dose is not for beginners.
 You should never mix kratom with another substance at these dosage levels.

-Just keep in mind that everybody’s body is different; go slow.
+Just keep in mind that everybody’s body is different; start with the lowest dose and go slow.

 Related: Can You Overdose on Kratom?